10 B2B Marketing Trends For 2023-2026

 Funnel software is essentially a stripped down and focused version of a traditional marketing automation tool.

 Interest in funnel software is growing in general.
-But the leader in the space at the moment appears to be ClickFunnels (with a reported $120M ARR).
+But the leader in the space at the moment appears to be ClickFunnels (with a reported $160 million ARR).

 8. Companies Repurpose Their B2B Content

-Searches for “content repurposing” over time.
+Searches for “content repurposing” are up 93% over 5 years.
 Search volume is low, so peaks and troughs appear extreme, but the overall trend is upwards.

 Creating B2B content can be extremely expensive.